Gulzarilal Nanda

-Gulzarilal Nanda (4 July 1898 – 15 January 1998) was an Indian politician and economist who specialized in labour issues.
+Gulzarilal Nanda (4 July 1898 – 15 January 1998) was an Indian politician and economist who specialised in labour issues.
 He was the Interim Prime Minister of India for two 13-day tenures following the deaths of Jawaharlal Nehru in 1964 and Lal Bahadur Shastri in 1966 respectively.
 Both his terms ended after the ruling Indian National Congress's parliamentary party elected a new prime minister.
 He was awarded the Bharat Ratna, India's highest civilian award, in 1997.

 Early life

 Birth

 Nanda was born on 4 July 1898 in Sialkot in the Punjab, British India in a Punjabi Hindu Khatri family.
 Sialkot later became a part of the Punjab Province of Pakistan in 1947, after the partition of India.
 Nanda received his education in Lahore, Amritsar, Agra, and Allahabad.

 He met Mahatma Gandhi in 1921, where he settled in Gujarat on his request.

 Research worker

 Nanda worked as a research scholar on labour problems at Allahabad University (1920–1921), and became a professor of economics at National College in Bombay (Mumbai) in 1921.
 The same year, he joined the Indian Non-Cooperation Movement against the British Raj.
 In 1922, he became secretary of the Ahmedabad Textile Labour Association where he worked until 1946.
 He was imprisoned for Satyagraha in 1932, and again from 1942 to 1944..
-He was honored with "Proud Past Alumni" in the list of 42 members, from "Allahabad University Alumni Association", NCR, Ghaziabad (Greater Noida) Chapter 2007–2008 registered under society act 1860 with registration no. 407/2000.
+He was honoured with "Proud Past Alumni" in the list of 42 members, from "Allahabad University Alumni Association", NCR, Ghaziabad (Greater Noida) Chapter 2007–2008 registered under society act 1860 with registration no. 407/2000.

 He married Lakshmi, with whom he had two sons and a daughter.